Generic name: doxepin topical [ DOX-e-pin-TOP-i-kal ]

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Although the risk of serious side effects is low when doxepin topical is applied to the skin, side effects can occur if the medicine is absorbed into your bloodstream.
-You may feel drowsy after applying this medicine, especially if you have treated large areas of skin.
+Although the risk of serious side effects is low when Zonalon is applied to the skin, side effects can occur if the medicine is absorbed into your bloodstream.
+You may feel drowsy after applying Zonalon, especially if you have treated large areas of skin.

-Stop using doxepin topical and call your doctor at once if you have:
+Zonalon may cause serious side effects.
+Stop using Zonalon and call your doctor at once if you have:

 severe dry mouth;